stacksgov/sips/sips/sip-012-nft-metadata.md

 We remind implementation authors that the empty string is a valid response to name and image if you don't want to supply parts of the metadata.
 We also remind everyone that any smart contract can use the same name and image as your contract.
 How a client may determine which smart contracts are well-known (canonical) is outside the scope of this standard.

+Furthermore, accessiblity and localization of content is not covered by the standard.

+Note, that metadata can change over time.

 # Related Work

 NFTs are an established asset class on blockchains.
 Read for example [here](https://www.ledger.com/academy/what-are-nft).